cyrus-/relit/README.md

 ```

 This ends up showing a lot of the implementation details of Relit.
-In the case of nested splicing, this output can get
-difficult to read.
 Relit is designed to ensure that TLM readers and users
-should rarely, if ever, have to look at the expansion of a TLM.
+should rarely have to look at the expansion of a TLM application.
 Debug mode is mainly targeted towards authors of TLM definitions: it allows
 TLM writers to debug their parsers easily.